Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

     func didBoot(_ container: Container) throws -> Future<Void>
 }

+^ We need something to tie this together.

-^ `Provider`s allow third-party services to be easily integrated into a service `Container`.
+^ `Provider`s allow third-party services to be easily integrated into your Vapor app.

-^ Providers first register, and have access to a `Services` struct they can mutate.
+^ During startup, you register your Providers, which have access to a `Services` struct they can mutate.
 After all providers register, there's a boot phase.

 ^ Most of your "real work" that isn't registering related services should be in `didBoot`